Off-Grid Solar System Calculator

 Step 3: Battery Autonomy — How Long Without Sun?

 Autonomy is the number of days your batteries can power the house with zero solar input.
 It is the single biggest lever on battery cost.
+To design the bank in detail — string configuration, parallel limits, BMS choice — use our battery bank calculator and the DIY battery bank guide.

 • 1 day: Minimal.
 Only works if you have reliable sun and a generator.
 Smallest, cheapest battery bank.